vladidit/simple-search/README.md

     ],

     /* define fields for fill your models
-    * This fields will be selected from your target table and wil be used to fill associated model.
+    * This fields will be selected from your target table and will be used to fill associated model.
     * If you need to select all fields to fill: set only one '*' value */